Table of Contents

-If your consumption is increasing and you’re struggling to cut back, you’re not alone.
+If your consumption is increasing and you struggle to cut back, you’re not alone.
 In the UK, there are an estimated 586,780 dependent drinkers with only 18% in treatment.

-This means that a 14% bottle of red, white or rose wine, which is 10.5 units will take around 10.5 hours to wear off.
-However, alcohol detection tests will be able to measure alcohol on the breath, saliva and in the urine for up to 24 hours.
+This means that a 14% bottle of red, white, or rose wine, which is 10.5 units will take around 10.5 hours to wear off.
+However, alcohol detection tests will be able to measure alcohol on the breath, saliva, and urine for up to 24 hours.

 For a heavy drinker who may drink about two bottles of wine a day (more or less ten glasses), it can take up to 15 hours or more for the body system to fully process the alcohol.
 So for 15 hours alcohol will still be present in the bloodstream and the person won’t be classified as “sober” until 12 hours to 15 hours after drinking the two bottles.

 Women should also be aware that alcohol will stay in their blood longer as they generally have lower levels of the liver enzymes needed to metabolise alcohol.